Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/HowTo/deploy/Deploy-only-Service-Health-Alerts.md

 1. [Quick Deployment](/#quick-deployment): Deploys the ALZ Pattern including all Policy Definitions and Policy Set Definitions, but assigns only the Service Health Policy Set Definition.
 2. [Custom Deployment](/#custom-deployment): Deploys only the Policy Definitions and Policy Set Definition needed for the Service Health Alerts, and assigns only the Service Health Policy Set Definition.

-{{< hint type=note >}}
+> [!note]
-In this example we will deploy the Service Health Policy Set Definition via Azure CLI.
+> In this example we will deploy the Service Health Policy Set Definition via Azure CLI.
 However, the same principles and steps apply to other Policy Set Definitions and deployment methods as well.
-{{< /hint >}}

 ## Quick deployment